 Three targets for the future:

-• According to the government programme, the Finnish Government is committed to meeting emission reduction targets and moving towards carbon neutrality in 2035 followed by carbon negativity.
+- According to the government programme, the Finnish Government is committed to reaching carbon neutrality in 2035 followed by carbon negativity.

-• The new Climate Change Act entered into force in 2022.
-The Act set emission reductions targets for 2030, 2040 and 2050 and laid down the target of carbon neutrality in 2035.
+- The new Climate Change Act that entered into force in 2022 sets the emission reductions targets for 2030, 2040 and 2050 and laid down the target of carbon neutrality in 2035.

 Key pillar of Finland’s climate policy is the Climate Change Act.
 The scope of the Act was extended to cover emissions from the land use sector (i.e. land use, forestry and agriculture) and for the first time the Act includes a target to strengthen carbon sinks.